Birdlife, wildlife and the outdoor life: glamping at Horton View Farm Camping & Bell Tents

 I've never really got close enough to see swallows properly, and I've been surprised at how brightly coloured they are - they have glossy blue backs with orangey-red throats, and that long forked tail that is so iconic.
 They're about 18cm long with a wingspan of up to 35cm.
 It's fascinating to watch them in the evenings as they swoop around the yard feeding on flies.

 Swallows arrive in the UK in April, possibly having multiple broods before they head back to Africa in October.
 It looks like the nest-building could be finished, so were listening out for chicks now.
-I'll try to keep this blog updated with bird news as we've already had guests reporting some exciting sightings in and around the area.
+I'll try to keep this blog updated with bird news as we've already had guests reporting some exciting sightings in and around the area (see updates at the end of this post).

-There's more wildlife on the site too.
+It's not just interesting and varied bird that we have here at the site.
 Last year during the Big Butterfly Count we spotted red admirals, peacocks, meadow browns, commas, gatekeepers, large whites, painted lady, common blue and a variety of moths.
 I think the long grass and wildflowers are really helping to attract them.

 There's also lots of evidence of badger activity all around, and we've even picked one up on our doorbell-cam!

-We've got pubs and a vineyard nearby where you can drink and dine, or you can cook at your tent for the ultimate outdoor-life feeling.
+We've got pubs and a vineyard nearby where you can drink and dine, or you can cook at your tent for the ultimate outdoor feeling.

 Nothing beats waking up in a field and hearing birds, lambs and the sounds of the countryside.
 It's good for your body and your mind.
 Come and stay, switch off from the hubub and go home feeling energised and calm - and with a little more wildlife knowledge and a few more birds in your twitcher repertoire!